esroleo/computer-science-regex/gist-template.md

 ## Regex Components

 Regular expressions are patterns used to match character combinations in strings.
-Please see below compnents used for this regex expression to match an email address.
+Please see below components used for this regex expression to match an email address.

 ### Anchors